The Complete Guide to Filing Options for Just-Married Taxes

 Married Filing Jointly

-Firstly, filing jointly can make couples eligible for additional standard deductions and tax credits such as the Earned Income Tax Credit and the Child and Dependent Care Tax Credit.
+When couples file jointly, the IRS offers several tax benefits.
+Filing jointly can make them eligible for additional standard deductions and tax credits such as the Earned Income Tax Credit and the Child and Dependent Care Tax Credit, for example.
 Combining incomes may increase itemized deductions.

 Married Filing Separately

 It may not always make sense to file jointly; separate tax returns can be a better option in some cases.
 Here are a few reasons filing separately may be best for you:

 These issues are the main reasons why a married couple might file separately, but they’re not the only ones.
 Expert tax help can steer you in the right decision.